drocheam/optrace/docs/source/math/color.rst

 Points 3 and 4 are needed to approximate natural illuminants close to reality.
 Adding all sRGB primaries together for a white spectrum should lead to no missing regions in the spectral range.
 Such gaps would lower the color rendering index (CRI) of the illuminant, which is basically the measure to quantify faithfully rendering object colors when illuminated with this light.
 For instance, a light spectrum with a yellow gap fails to render purely yellow colors.

 Point 5 ensures most of the traced light actually contributes to a rendered image.
 A color image in sRGB, which is a color space for human vision, should lead to an image with colors in human vision.
 Rays with colors far outside the visible spectrum would be a waste of rendering time.

+Theoretically we could use a D65 white spectrum and the reflectance curves from the aforementioned works to generate spectra for the sRGB primaries.
+The shortcomings are that the resulting spectra are not smooth, due to D65 not being smooth, and a relatively large part of the spectrum falls in the human invisible/barely visible range.
+There is also no simple mathematical descriptions for the resulting curves.

 .. list-table:: sRGB primary specification, see :footcite:`sRGBWikiEN`
    :widths: 50 50 50 50 50